-Some may feel that providing better indoor facilities for recreation is not a priority at this time.
+Some may feel that providing better indoor facilities for recreation is not a priority at this time. dbury River. e a relatively high

-Some fear that the site selected may have environmental issues or be too close to the Sudbury River.
-Some may feel that the Town should not be undertaking new projects given that we have a relatively high per household tax bill as compared to peer Towns.
-Sponsor & Contact Information
+Some fear that the site selected may have environmental issues or be too close to the Suc Some may feel that the Town should not be undertaking new projects given that we have per household tax bill as compared to peer Towns.
+Sponsor & Contact Information .
+Council on Aging-Julie Secord, Director Recreation Department- Katherine Brenna, Director ' 1